-Figure 3.4.

 System Modules of the proposed system.

 The PESO-Net comprises database-driven modules designed to store, present, and generate reports as well as documents needed by the identified users such as the Job Seekers, Staff, and Job Recruiters.
 In order to support each user type, eight system modules will be created for the PESO-Net system and these are presented through a Block Diagram in Figure 3.4.